VA health chief acknowledges a shortage of protective gear for its hospital workers

 “They have to manage hundreds of thousands of employees, and what’s clear to me is that VA is not insulated” from resource shortages, said Rep. Mark Takano (D-Calif.), chairman of the House Veterans’ Affairs Committee.
 “My frustration is I wanted to know their guidance to the field.
 We couldn’t find out.”

-After an appeal from Secretary Robert Wilkie to top FEMA officials, the emergency management agency said in a statement that it provided VA with 500,000 masks this week, but did not address questions about the agency’s diverted equipment orders.
+After an appeal from Secretary Robert Wilkie to top FEMA officials, the emergency management agency provided VA with 500,000 masks this week, FEMA said in a statement.
+It did not address questions about the agency’s diverted equipment orders.
 A similar shipment arrived last week, Stone said.
 It’s allowed him to loosen the mask policy to provide employees working directly with covid-19 patients with one face mask a day.

 Still, hospitals in the sprawling system have discretion to ration equipment if they are treating large numbers of covid-19 patients and face shortages.
 In a recent memo, a top health system official told regional directors they should plan for “scenarios that permit extended mask use, permit limited re-use, permit staff to bring in their own facemasks and N95 respirators, and allow decontamination of used N95 respirators.”